US stumbles to 2-0 loss at 1st-place Canada in qualifying

 Canada went ahead after Turner’s goal kick failed to reach midfield.
 Kamal Miller headed the ball back toward goal and Jonathan Osorio touched ahead to Larin.

-Larin exchanged passes with Jonathan David on a quick counter, turning around defender Miles Robinson, then beat Turner to the far post with a right-footed shot fom 14 yards for his Canada record 23rd international goal, one more than Dwayne De Rosario.
-It was the 16th career qualifying goal for Larin, who had an equalizer as Canada tied the U.S. 1-1 last September in qualifier at Nashville, Tenneesse.
+Larin exchanged passes with David, then beat Turner to the far post with a right-footed shot fom 14 yards for his Canada record 23rd international goal, one more than Dwayne De Rosario.

-Robinson and fellow defender Chris Richards were the only American outfield starters in short sleeves on a sunny but breezy 25-degree (minus-4 Celsius) day.
-Only two of Canada’ outfielder players wore long sleeves, David and defender Steven Vitória.
-Borjan wore long pants, while Turner wore shorts.
+“I decided to stay tight with him,” Robinson said.
+“And then the one-two got through us and then we collided almost and he tripped me up just a bit.”

+“One thing that separates Canada from most of the other teams in the group is the quality of their strikers, and their ability to finish a really small amount of chances,” Berhalter said.
+“It’s a play out of nothing that two qualifty players make, and it gives them a win.”

-Christian Pulisic had a free kick about 25 yards in the 36th minute but sent the ball over the crossbar.
+Christian Pulisic, in his second straight quiet game, had a free kick about 25 yards in the 36th minute but sent the ball over the crossbar.

-Weston McKennie nearly scored in the 43rd minute with a 6-yard header from Pulisic’s corner kick, but Milan Borjan leaped and with outstretched right hand slapped the off the underside of the crossbar.
+Weston McKennie nearly scored in the 43rd minute with a 6-yard header from Pulisic’s corner kick, but Borjan leaped and with his outstretched right hand slapped the ball off the underside of the crossbar.
 Paul Arriola’s 87th-minute bicycle kick was just wide.

-A U.S. giveaway led to David’s 70th-minute shot that Turner spilled, and the goalkeeper stopped Larin’s attempt off the rebound.
+Canada got its second goal when Sam Adekugbe ran onto Miller’s long pass just past midfield, dribbled around Robinson and sprinted on goal while taking four touches, then beat Turner with a left-footed shot from 20 yards for his first international goal.

+Canada scheduled the game at Tim Hortons Field, with field width of 70 yards (64 meters) width, about 5 yards less than average.

+“It’s hard for me to remember a performance away from home this dominant without getting a result,” Berhalter said.

-Captain Tyler Adams, one of only two Americans to appear in every qualifier, came out in the 67th minute with a strained right hamstring.
-Chris Richards injured a foot, forcing the U.S. to finish with 10 men, and Walker Zimmerman was held out with a hamstring injury.
+Notes: Tyler Adams, one of only two Americans to appear in every qualifier, came out in the 67th minute with a strained right hamstring.
+Richards injured a foot, forcing the U.S. to finish with 10 men, and Walker Zimmerman was held out with a hamstring injury.
+Berhalter said Zimmerman could return Wednesday. … Vitória is suspended for Canada’s match at El Salvador for his second yellow card, assessed for hacking down Pulisic in the 31st. … Panama rallied for a 3-2 win over visiting Jamaica.
+After Michail Antonio’s fifth-minute penalty kick for the Reggae Boyz, Javain Brown had an own goal on a header in the 43rd, Davis scored in the 51st and Azmahar Ariano in the 69th.
+Jamaica’s Andre Gray got a goal in the 87th. … Mexico was held to a 0-0 draw by visiting Costa Rica, the first time since 2016 that El Tri failed to score at home in a qualifier. … Honduras was home against El Salvador.

-The U.S. has been outscored 4-2 in the first half, going scoreless in eight of 10 qualifiers, and rallied for an 11-3 advantage in the second.
-The Americans have one win, two losses and two draws on the road, and four victories and a draw at home.

-The U.S. is likely to qualify by winning its two remaining home games, with the home finale on March 27 against Panama in Orlando, Florida.
-That match is between road games at Mexico and a concluding trip to Costa Rica, where the Americans have lost nine straigtht qualifiers.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports